wso2/docs-ei/en/streaming-integrator/docs/develop/testing-a-Siddhi-Application.md

 To simulate a single event, follow the steps given below.

-1. Access the Streaming Integrator Studio via the `http://localhost:/editor` URL.
-The Streaming Integrator Studio opens as shown below.
+1. Access the Streaming Integrator Tooling via the `http://localhost:/editor` URL.
+The Streaming Integrator Tooling opens as shown below.

     !!! info
         The default URL is`http://localhost:9090/editor`.